The Genesis Revelation — Poly Function

 Array

-suffixed holds N sub-tables, where N can be defined by users. - The kth sub-table of
+can contain N sub-tables, where N can be freely defined. - The k-th sub-table in

 pointArray